irlcode/RFSD/README.md

     <img src="figures/filing_by_month.png" alt="Line plot of number of filing by month" />
 </div>
 <br>

+## Changelog

+All notable changes to this project will be documented below.
+The format is based on [Keep a Changelog](http://keepachangelog.com/).

+## [1.0.1] - 2025-05-13

+### Fixed

+- Fixed a bug in summation of negative lines when calculating line 2400 (net profit).
+The bug was identified in #7 and the fix is explained in #8.
+- Fixed a bug in adjustment of line 1300 (total capital and reserves) and 2500 (result of the period).
+See #9 for an explanation.

 ## ToDo and Known Deficiencies
 Below is our To-Do list, we will be grateful for any contributions you can make.
 If you spot a bug, just raise it as a GitHub issue.